Info on some of the enhancements

 Cutscenes will be zoomed in to match their original 4:3 horizontal compositions when playing in widescreen.
 This will hide "frozen" character models that have been loaded in, right outside the 4:3 boundaries, ready and waiting to enter the scene.

-ReShade filters to make the game closely resemble the PCSX2 (PS2 emulator) version when the PCSX2 version is played in software mode at around 4x its native internal resolution.
+Uses ReShade with a specially-made filter to make the game closely resemble the PCSX2 (PS2 emulator) version.
 Minor adjustments to color balance, levels, and the use of anti-aliasing achieve this effect.

 Fixes an issue with James' character model being placed erratically into the rowboat if you previously entered the rowboat then load an earlier save point to enter the rowboat again.

-Limits the game to one CPU core to prevent sound looping bugs.
-Set SingleCoreAffinity = to a value of 1 or higher to change core used.
-(1 = CPU 0, 2 = CPU 1, etc.) If the value is set to a number that is greater than the available cores on your computer, it will default to using CPU 0.
+Limits the game to one CPU core to prevent sound looping and performance issues.
+Set SingleCoreAffinity to a value of 1 or higher to change the core used.
+(Example: 1 = CPU 0, 2 = CPU 1, etc.)

-Prevents both a crash when Steam controller configuration is used or when going to the game's Options menu while using other types of gamepads.
+Prevents a crash when Steam controller configuration is used or when going to the game's options menu while using certain types of gamepads.

-Improves the grammar, punctuation, and sentence structures for the game's English text and subtitles.
-Adjusts text for various language files for broader compatibility between both the North American and European PC releases of the game.
+Improves the grammar, punctuation, and sentence structures for the game's text and subtitles, in various languages.